Artinis-Medical-Systems-B-V/SignalQualityIndex/README.md

 2) Identifying very high quality signals.
 3) Signal quality rating.

-For more details, see Sappia, Hakimi, Colier, Horschig (Submitted to NeuroImage): "Signal Quality Index: an algorithm for quantitative assessment of functional near infrared spectroscopy signal quality".
+For more details, see Sappia, Hakimi, Colier, Horschig (Submitted for peer review): "Signal Quality Index: an algorithm for quantitative assessment of functional near infrared spectroscopy signal quality".